Charles Freer Andrews: Later life

 About this time Gandhi reasoned with Andrews that it was probably best for sympathetic Britons like himself to leave the freedom struggle to Indians.
 So from 1935 onwards Andrews began to spend more time in Britain, teaching young people all over the country about Christ's call to radical discipleship.
-Gandhi's affectionate nickname for Andrews was Christ’s Faithful Apostle, based on the initials of his name, "C.F.A".
+Gandhi's affectionate nickname for Andrews was Christ's Faithful Apostle, based on the initials of his name, "C.F.A".
 He was widely known as Gandhi's closest friend and was perhaps the only major figure to address Gandhi by his first name, Mohan.

-Charlie Andrews died on 5 April 1940, during a visit to Calcutta, and is buried in the 'Christian Burial ground' of Lower Circular Road cemetery, Calcutta.
+Charles Andrews died on 5 April 1940, during a visit to Calcutta, and is buried in the 'Christian Burial ground' of Lower Circular Road cemetery, Calcutta.

 Commemoration

-He is widely commemorated and respected in India.
-Two undergraduate colleges of the University of Calcutta, the Dinabandhu Andrews College, and the Dinabandhu Institution and one High School in Salimpur area of south Kolkata commemorate his name.
-The Dinabandhu Andrews College was constituted with an aim of disseminating higher education to a huge number of children of the displaced persons from erstwhile East Pakistan, presently Bangladesh.
-Even in South India, he was remembered by naming hospitals as Deenabandhu.
-One such was Deenabandhu Hospital, Thachampara, Palakkad, Kerala.

-In 1948, Joseph John, pastor in Katpadi, was so inspired by Gandhis and C.F.
-Andrews‘ ideas, that he left his ministry to serve the poor and casteless in a remote area in Chittoor district of Andhra Pradesh and founded a village/ Rural Life Centre, which he called Deenabandupuram.
+In 1948, Joseph John, pastor in Katpadi, was so inspired by Gandhi's and Andrews‘ ideas, that he left his ministry to serve the poor and casteless in a remote area in Chittoor district of Andhra Pradesh and founded a village/ Rural Life Centre, which he called Deenabandupuram.

 Andrews was a major character, portrayed by British actor Ian Charleson, in the 1982 film, Gandhi, by Richard Attenborough.
 He is honored with a Lesser Feast on the liturgical calendar of the Episcopal Church in the United States of America on February 12.

 In 1971, India issued a commemorative postage stamp to mark the birth centenary of Andrews.

+In 2024, it was announced that Newcastle City Council plans to install a plaque at 14 Brunel Terrace, the birthplace of Andrews, to commemorate his life.

+Legacy

+Andrews is widely commemorated and respected in India.
+Several colleges and hospitals, across India, have been named after him.